editorconfig/editorconfig-core-py/README.rst

 License
 =======

-Unless otherwise stated, all files are distributed under the PSF license.
-The odict library (editorconfig/odict.py) is distributed under the New BSD license.
-See LICENSE.txt file for details on PSF license.
+See COPYING file for licensing details.